HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model: Mask Perception

 \section{Mask Perception}

 One key feature of our method is the consistence of mask representation in LLM input and output.
 The image segmentation tasks are all text-to-mask.
-As a supplement, we devise a mask-to-text task, Mask Perception, which aims for fine-grained understanding.
+As a supplement, we devise a mask-to-text task, Mask Perception\footnote{https://huggingface.co/datasets/yayafengzi/Mask\_Perception}, which aims for fine-grained understanding.
 Mask Perception (MaP) mirrors RES: models are required to choose a matched expression, given an image, an object mask and several expression options.

-The training and test sets are built based on RefCOCO/+/g~\cite{yu2016modeling,mao2016generation}\footnote{The Mask Perception dataset will be released publicly}.
+The training and test sets are built based on RefCOCO/+/g~\cite{yu2016modeling,mao2016generation}.
 We randomly sample some examples and reverse the positions of masks and expressions in multiple-choice questions.
 One or more positive options are possible in the training set, while only one positive option is available in the test set to simplify evaluation.
 Negative expression options are selected from other objects in the same image or from different images.
 This approach encourages the model to distinguish the distinctive features of various parts.
 Statistics are shown in \cref{tab:statistics_mask_perception}.

 We have tried to compare our method with PSALM~\cite{zhang2024psalm} which performs interactive segmentation well.
 However, we found that PSALM does not follow instructions well in our MaP test set.
 Therefore, we compared our method both with and without the MaP training set.
 As shown in \cref{tab:res_mask_perception}, our method inherently has a good perception of input masks.
 With the addition of the MaP training set, the mask perception capability is significantly improved.